matthew-valenti/jompx-org/docs/setup.md

   security hub
   audit manager - e.g. will audit pci compliance. config performance pack - e.g. will set account to pci.

+  The CDK does not currently support --hotswap on Lambdas with layers.